Multi-Hop Fact Checking of Political Claims: Results

 \section{Results}

-\textbf{Full article setting}.
-Results for the $\mathtt{full}$ training setting with models trained on different datasets, then evaluted with the test split of \politihop, are shown in Table~\ref{table:baseline}.
-Firstly, we can observe that both BERT and Transformer-XH greatly outperform the Random and TF-IDF baselines.
-Out of BERT and Transformer-XH, neither model clearly outperforms the other when compared on a particular training dataset.
-This is surprising because Transformer-XH outperforms BERT baselines by a significant margin on both FEVER and the multi-hop QA dataset HotpotQA \citep{trans-xh}.
-However, here we observe that the best performance is achieved with Transformer-XH trained on LIAR-PLUS, then fine-tuned on \politihop.
+\paragraph{Full article setting.} From the results in Table~\ref{table:baseline}, we can observe that both BERT and Transformer-XH greatly outperform the Random and TF-IDF baselines.
+Out of BERT and Transformer-XH, neither model clearly outperforms the other on our dataset.
+This is surprising as Transformer-XH outperforms the BERT baselines by a significant margin on both FEVER and the multi-hop dataset HotpotQA \citep{trans-xh}.
+However, we observe that the best performance is achieved with Transformer-XH trained on LIAR-PLUS, then fine-tuned on \politihop.
 It also achieves the highest FEVER scores on \politihop\ in that setting.
-Further, very low FEVER scores of both Transformer-XH and BERT indicate how challenging it is to retrieve the whole chain of evidence.
+Further, very low FEVER scores of both Transformer-XH and BERT indicate how challenging it is to retrieve the whole evidence set.